spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.md

 ---
-title: HowTo: Do better deployments
+title: "HowTo: Do better deployments"
-description: This document shows ho to do better deployments by using your local environment as a preview for how your application will behave when deployed to PaaS
+description: This document shows how to do better deployments by using your local environment as a preview for how your application will behave when deployed to PaaS
+last_updated: Jul 27, 2022
 template: howto-guide-template
 ---